18 Actually Cool Things to Do in Miami This Fall

 Full-on snowbird season isn’t quite back yet, and historically-slow September might just offer up the chance to finally get a sliver of sand all to yourself.
 Crandon Park and Bill Baggs State Park on Key Biscayne will have the lightest crowds, especially during the week, and you can always count on the sands of South Beach for a good time, with a little more room to spread out this time of year.

 Biscayne National Park

 While Everglades National Park gets most of the attention, hiking the Everglades during the summer months sounds like a mosquito buffet to us.
-But, little known fact: Dade County has the unique distinction of being the only county in America with TWO National Parks.
-Of course the other one, Biscayne National Park, is mostly underwater, and is best experienced by taking a snorkeling or paddling adventure through its mangrove islands and trail of shipwrecks.
-This season, the park is also offering scuba tours, where you can get up close and personal with the coral reefs, sharks, tropical fish, and century-old boats that make Biascayne so special.
+But, little known fact: Dade County has the unique distinction of being the only county in America with not one but TWO National Parks.
+The other one, Biscayne National Park, is mostly underwater and best experienced by snorkeling or paddling through its mangrove islands and trail of mysterious shipwrecks.
+The park is also now offering scuba tours, where you can get up close and personal with the coral reefs, sharks, tropical fish, and century-old boats that make Biascayne so special.

 Oleta River State Park

 In one of the more surreal natural experiences one can have in South Florida, Oleta River State Park offers you the chance to kayak through ancient mangroves and escape into a Florida of yesteryear.
 Then immediately pop out into a bay lined with massive condo towers.
 It’s a beautiful paddle through our dwindling nature, which takes you to uninhabited bay islands and beaches you can only reach by boat.
 If the water’s not for you, the park also has miles of mountain bike trails to explore.
 Of course, this is South Florida, so “mountain” is a loosely used term.
 But it’s the best you’re getting without a trip up the Turnpike.

 Nite Owl Drive-In and Tropical Market